 Years ago when I had a just taken a class on koine Greek, I attempted (with a lot of book assistance) to translate from the Greek, a second century writing from Melito of Sardis.
 It is named Melito On Prophecy and is called the Papyrus Oxyrhynchus I. 5 (the Greek used was as shown in Paulsen H. New Test.
 Stud.
 25, 1979, pp. 443-453).
 The document is a fragment, but my understanding of it suggests that Melito taught that Christians were God's temple.

-Notice also more from the Apostle Peter and the Apostle Paul:
+Notice also more from the Apostle Peter:

 4 Coming to Him as to a living stone, rejected indeed by men, but chosen by God and precious, 5 you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
 6 Therefore it is also contained in the Scripture,